robj411/reconnect_uk_social_contact_survey/README.md

 This repository contains the code and analysis for the Reconnect study, a comprehensive study designed to understand patterns of social interactions across different age groups and settings in the United Kingdom.

-This repository reproduces the analyses which can be carried out on the survey datasets, which can be found on Zenodo at (INSERT LINK).
+This repository reproduces the analyses which can be carried out on the survey datasets, which can be found on Zenodo at [(10.5281/zenodo.16845075)](https://doi.org/10.5281/zenodo.16845075).

 ## Data Requirements